quirky14-dev/HiveSync/phases/Phase_L_Pricing_Tiers_and_Limits.md

 At the end of Phase L, Replit must:

-* Understand complete tier logic
+* Understand complete tier logic at a semantic level.
-* Apply tier rules consistently across all upcoming build phases
+* Apply tier rules consistently across all upcoming build phases.

 > When Phase L is complete, stop.
 > Wait for the user to type `next` to proceed to Phase M.